 Defra will not gain direct benefit as a result of this project (for example Defra owning intellectual property rights as a result of this project).
 Instead, the project outcomes and impacts are related to our international objectives and global public goods.
 However, there will be robust KPIs and performance milestones to measure performance.

-It is in line HMT and FCDO official guidance of Value for Money in ODA that ‘value for money must be the key driver for all public procurement and this will normally be achieved through competition’.
+It is in line with HMT and FCDO official guidance of Value for Money in ODA that ‘value for money must be the key driver for all public procurement and this will normally be achieved through competition’.
 On this occasion competition is likely to result in an inefficient use of funds as awarding the grant to a body other than GOAP would likely result in the funding being channelled to GOAP anyway.

 4.2 ensuring value for money through procurement